awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cwe-custom-actions.md

-# Using custom actions to send findings and insight results to CloudWatch Events<a name="securityhub-cwe-custom-actions"></a>
+# Using custom actions to send findings and insight results to EventBridge<a name="securityhub-cwe-custom-actions"></a>

-To use Security Hub custom actions to send findings or insight results to CloudWatch Events, you first create the custom action in Security Hub\.
-Then define the rule in CloudWatch Events\.
+To use Security Hub custom actions to send findings or insight results to EventBridge, you first create the custom action in Security Hub\.
+Then define the rule in EventBridge\.

-The rule in CloudWatch Events uses the ARN from the custom action\.
+The rule in EventBridge uses the ARN from the custom action\.

 ## Creating a custom action \(console\)<a name="securityhub-cwe-configure"></a>